intuit-archive/roark/README.md

 Roark builds AMIs from and Instance provided by a Cloud Formation Stack.

 Roark expects to be provided with a Cloud Formation Template that can be used to instantiate a stack in the given region.
+This template should create and instance that is fully configured at bootstrap (via **userdata**, **Cloud Init**).

-This stack needs to provide the ID of the instance to be imaged (IE. i-1234abcd) as the output **InstanceId**.
+The stack must provide the ID of the instance to be imaged (IE. i-1234abcd) as the output **InstanceId**.

 ### CLI